dward330/ORM/README.md

 To showcase the different ways to do Object Relational Mapping in .NET

   * GUI: No, just a Console Application
-  * What was Challenging:
-    * To Teach and Demonstrate ways to do Object Relation Mapping in .Net
   * What am I Teaching/Demonstrating:
     * Frameworks that will be used:
       * ADO.Net